-1.Blood is drawn aseptically by venepuncture and plasma or serum is prepared using standard techniques of preparation of samples for clinical laboratory analysis.
-No influence has been observed in the preparation of the sample with citrate, EDTA and heparin.

-2. Samples have to be clearly identified with codes or names in order to avoid misinterpretation of results.
-When the kit is used for the screening of blood units, bar code labeling and electronic reading is strongly recommended.

-3. Haemolysed (red) and visibly hyperlipemic ("milky") samples have to be discarded as they could generate false results.
-Samples containing residues of fibrin or heavy particles or microbial filaments and bodies should be discarded as they could give rise to false results.

-4. Sera and plasma can be stored at +2°.8°C for u p to five days after collection.
-For longer storage periods, samples can be stored frozen at -20°C for several months.
-Any fr ozen samples should not be frozen/thawed more than once as this may generate particles that could affect the test result.

-5. If particles are present, centrifuge at 2.000 rpm for 20 min or filter using 0.2-0.8u filters to clean up the sample for testing.
+- 1.Blood is drawn aseptically by venepuncture and plasma or serum is prepared using standard techniques of preparation of samples for clinical laboratory analysis.
+No influence has been observed in the preparation of the sample with citrate, EDTA and heparin. - 2.
+Avoid any addition of preservatives to samples; especially sodium azide as this chemical would affect the enzymatic activity of the conjugate, generating false negative results. - 3.
+Samples have to be clearly identified with codes or names in order to avoid misinterpretation of results.
+When the kit is used for the screening of blood units, bar code labeling and electronic reading is strongly recommended. - 4.
+Haemolysed (red) and visibly hyperlipemic ("milky") samples have to be discarded as they could generate false results.
+Samples containing residues of fibrin or heavy particles or microbial filaments and bodies should be discarded as they could give rise to false results. - 5.
+Sera and plasma can be stored at $+2^{\circ}.8^{\circ}$ for u p to seven days after collection.
+For longer storage periods, samples can be stored frozen at -20° for several months.
+Any frozen samples should not be frozen/thawed more than once as this may generate particles that could affect the test result. - 6.
+If particles are present, centrifuge at 2.000 rpm for 20 min or filter using 0.2-0.8u filters to clean up the sample for testing.